First published on 24/02/2015 10:23

 I can't understand The World.
 It is too complicated for me.

 If you're rich or clever you get given 'education', where they tell you how you should understand things and what is worth your while bothering about.
 But the rest of us just have to make it up for ourselves as we go along.
 Which is a pity, because we're the ones who really could do with knowing.

 So this is the start of my attempt at a way of understanding things, starting with, well... with 'understanding' itself.
 I'm not bothered whether my explanation fits in with the usual expectations of sociology or philosophy.
 All I'm bothered about is producing an explanation of 'understanding' which works.
 Which means one which supplies answers and successfully predicts what is going to happen next in the world of humans, because that is what will make my future safer.

 Where to start?
 Well, for all the baffling complexity of stuff, somehow, we humans seem to be able to make sort of sense of it.
 And how did we do that?
 By gathering information, sorting it out, tidying it up, and making it into simplified sets of rules-of-thumb.
 And using these rough 'Models' as maps we can know with certainty things we can't even see.
 We can predict what will happen in the future.
 And we can prepare for it.
 Which allows us to do more stuff in less time, more usefully and with fewer mistakes.
 Which what has brought us to where we are now.

-But the one thing we've just never been very good at generalising about, let alone Modelling, is ourselves.
+But the one thing we don't seem to be very good at generalising about, let alone Modelling, is ourselves.